pbosler/lpm-v2/README.md

 Application Drivers
 --------
 Finally, all of the above objects are assembled by a driver program that solves a specific problem.
-Within the driver program all initial conditions must be defined.
+Within the driver program all initial conditions must be defined, and it is within these driver programs that the timestepping loop and remeshing procedures are called.

+For examples, see
+* CollidingDipoles.f90
+* BVESingleGaussianVortex.f90
+* NitscheStrickland.f90

-Run-time user input to driver programs is handled via namelist file, that is typically supplied as the first argument on the command line.
+Run-time user input to driver programs is handled via a namelist file that is typically supplied as the first argument on the command line.
 See below for more discussion.

-It is within these driver programs that the timestepping loop and remeshing procedures are called.
-See PlaneSWEGravityWaves.f90 or CollidingDipoles.f90 for examples.

 Build / Install